The sex life of a cane toad is an interesting and intriguing subject. One of the questions we need to ask is "Cane toad sex - who does what to who?"

 Hear a Cane Toad Calling

 When a female has amassed enough energy for a clutch of eggs, she goes to a waterbody with calling males.
-We don’t know how female toads choose their partners; research on other species of frogs and toads suggests that this can be a pretty complex issue.
+We don’t know how female toads choose their partners, but research on other species of frogs and toads suggests that this can be surprisingly sophisticated.
 Despite their tiny brains, female frogs are able to work out the size of different males, the loudness of their calls, the exact “musical” structure of their calls, the suitability of their territory for egg development, and so forth.
 Cane toads may well do the same.
 Males are very enthusiastic when they are breeding, and seize the female under her armpits and hang on.
 They need to hang on tight, because other males try to push them off.
 Haley Bowcock’s studies at Fogg Dam showed that bigger males are stronger, and often are able to push the little blokes out of the way.

 We’ll end by mentioning one REALLY peculiar aspect of toad sexuality.
 Unlike frogs, male toads not only have two testicles (inside their body, like in birds and fishes) but they also have two strange organs just above the testicles.
 These are called “Bidder’s Organs” and are almost as big as the testicles – sometimes even bigger.
 And they are basically ovaries – producing sex hormones just like female ovaries do, and containing tiny little egg-cells.